PatternedClothing/PatternedClothing/README.md

 Hi, I’m @PatternedClothing
-I’m interested in understanding how to produce a phishing campaign through GoPhish.
+and I’m interested in understanding how to produce a phishing campaign through GoPhish.
 But god am I struggling for now.
 I'll be asking a lot of questions so please bear with me?

 <!---